Facts on the ground: How microplastics in the soil contribute to environmental pollution

-Category: Environment Hits: 0Plastic is a major threat to the environment.
+Category: Environment Hits: 1Plastic is a major threat to the environment.
 Of particular ecological risk is its manifestation as microplastics (<5 mm in size) in the agricultural environment.
 Scientists addressed this issue in a recent study, looking into the levels, shapes, and sizes of microplastics in Korean agricultural soils.
 They reported new insights on the agricultural sources of microplastics, contributing to a better understanding on their role in environmental pollution.

 Read more https://www.sciencedaily.com/releases/2021/02/210211171119.htm